symfony/symfony-docs/workflow/usage.rst

     class BlogPost
     {
-        // This property is used by the marking store, by default, Symfony set the marking as an array. public $currentPlace;
+        // This property is used by the marking store.
+If the current object is managed by a state machine, this property is a string, else if it's managed by a workflow it's an array. public $currentPlace;
         public $title;
         public $content;